Senior Citizens Can Go to College for Free or Cheap in All 50 States

 Seniors may choose to take classes for credit or continuing education, but they must apply through the regular admissions process at their school of choice.

-The Senior Citizen Visitor Program at the University of Hawaii and state community colleges allows senior residents to attend courses free of charge.
+The Senior Citizen Visitor Program at the University of Hawaii and state community colleges allows senior residents age 60 and up to attend courses free of charge.
 Currently, only online courses are available due to the COVID-19 pandemic.

 Schools will not award credit nor will they keep permanent records of students’ class history.

 Programs in Idaho vary based on institution, but some schools offer good deals.
-The College of Southern Idaho offers free tuition for lower division coursesa Gold Card for students age 60 years and older, which allows them to take non-credit classes tuition-free.
+The College of Southern Idaho offers free tuition for lower division coursesa Gold Card for students age 60 years and older, in addition to other benefits..